dp90/HowManyFingers/README.md

 - Different networks architectures, such as the residual blocks in ResNet (He et al., 2015) and the inception blocks in GoogLeNet (Szegedy et al., 2014);
 - Parallelization, such as using GPUs or development of special chips;
 - Different weight initializations, such as Xavier (Glorot & Bengio, 2015) or He-normal (He et al., 2015);
-- Normalization techniques, such as batch, layer or group normalization;
+- Normalization techniques, such as batch (Ioffe & Szegedy, 2015), layer (Ba et al., 2016) or group normalization (Wu & He, 2018);
-- Different optimizers.
+- Different optimizers, such as Adagrad (Duchi et al., 2011), RMSprop (Hinton, 2013) and Adam (Kingma & Ba, 2015).
-Another factor in the speed of algorithms is the way in which they are coded.
-A number of libraries have become available, such as Keras/TensorFlow, PyTorch, etc. Besides an easy to use interface, they tend to have been optimized for speed.
-However, it is unknown to the author, if and how much faster the libaries are, than a vectorized Numpy version of the same algorithms, coded by an average Python programmer.
+Another factor in the speed of algorithms, ceteris paribus, is the efficiency of their code.
+A number of libraries have become available, such as Keras/TensorFlow, PyTorch, Scikit, etc. Besides an easy-to-use interface, these libraries tend to have been optimized for speed.
+However, it is unknown to the author, if and how much faster the libaries are than a vectorized Numpy version of the same algorithms, coded by an average Python programmer.
 The main question is therefore: How does the PyTorch library compare to my own implementation of various standard architectures, regularizers, normalization techniques and optimizers in terms of speed?

 ## Methods